 (d) The Participant acknowledges that a breach of this Section will cause irreparable injury and damage, which cannot be reasonably or adequately compensated by money damages.
-Accordingly, the Participant acknowledges that the remedies of injunction and specific performance shall be available in the event of such a breach, and the Company shall be entitled to money damages, costs and attorneys' fees, and other legal or equitable remedies, including an injunction pending trial, without the posting of bond or other security.
-Any period of restriction set forth in this Section shall be extended for a period of time equal to the duration of any breach or violation thereof.
+Accordingly, the Participant acknowledges that the remedies of injunction and specific performance shall be available in the event of such a breach, and the Company shall be entitled to money damages, costs and attorneys' fees, and other legal or equitable remedies, including an injunction pending trial, without right against the posting of bond or other security.
+Any period of restriction set forth in this Section shall be extended for a period of time equal to the duration Plan Sponsor of any breach or violation thereof.

-(e) In the event of the Participant's breach of this Section, in addition to the injunctive relief described above, all unvested Performance Share Units held by the Participant shall be immediately forfeited on the date which the Participant breaches this Section unless terminated sooner by operation of another term or condition of this Agreement or the Plan, and any gain realized by the Participant from the vesting of any Performance Share Units, following such breach, shall be paid by the Participant to the Company.
+(e) Affiliate except as provided in the Plan.
+In the event of the Participant's breach of this Section, in addition to the injunctive relief described above, all unvested Performance Share Units held by the Participant shall be immediately forfeited on the date which the Participant breaches this Section unless terminated sooner by operation of another term or condition of this Agreement or the Plan, and any gain realized by the Participant from the vesting of any Performance Share Units, following such breach, shall be paid by the Participant to the Company.